rieckpil/progmot/content/post/proofread-one-year-course-release.md

 With every iteration of the course, I slightly increased the price.
 Those that joined early got access to the entire course for almost the price of an eBook.
 But they had to wait until all lessons were available.

-I added scarcity effects with a countdown that informs how long the current early-bird discount is available to drive more sales.
+I added scarcity effects with a countdown that informs how long the current early-bird discount is available, to drive more sales.

 In the end, I had nine of these early-bird batches:

-- 80% discount 8th of August - 16th of August
+- 80% discount from 8th of August - 16th of August
 - 70% discount until the 23rd of August
 - 65% discount until the 30th of August
 - 60% discount until the 13th of September